U2 concert uses stunning visuals to open massive Sphere venue in Las Vegas | Federal News Network

 “Look at all this stuff. … Elvis has definitely not left this building,” he continued.
 “It’s an Elvis chapel.
 It’s an Elvis cathedral.
 Tonight, the entry into this cathedral is a password: flirtation.”

-On many occasions, the U2 band members were so large on screen that it felt like Bono intimately sang to audience on one side while The Edge strummed his guitar to others.
+On many occasions, the U2 band members were so large on screen that it felt like Bono intimately sang to the audience on one side while The Edge strummed his guitar to others on a different side.

-Bono pointed into crowd and shouted out Dr. Dre, Snoop Dogg and Jimmy Iovine – who took in the band’s spectacular show.
-At one point, Bono became emotional when he dedicated a song to the late Jimmy Buffett’s family who attended the concert too.
+The U2 frontman pointed into the crowd and shouted out Dr. Dre, Snoop Dogg and Jimmy Iovine.
+At one point he became emotional when he dedicated a song to the late Jimmy Buffett’s family, who were also in attendance.

-Afterwards, Bono spoke about performing on stage for the first time without drummer Larry Mullen Jr., who is recovering from back surgery.
-He acknowledged Dutch drummer Bram van den Berg’s birthday and and filling in for Mullen.
+Afterward Bono spoke about performing onstage for the first time without drummer Larry Mullen Jr., who is recovering from back surgery.
+He acknowledged Dutch drummer Bram van den Berg’s birthday and him filling in for Mullen.

 “I would like to introduce you to the only man who could stand, well, sit in his shoes,” said Bono, who walked toward Berg as some in the crowd began to sing “Happy Birthday.”
 He handed the microphone to Berg, who offered a few words.